 Living!
 Not being monitored.

-The area of Eisenbahnstraße will soon be declared as Waffenverbotszone (= Weapon free zone) after it as already been considered as a control area.
-This declaration gives the police the possibility to control people without any suspicion or reason.
+The area of Eisenbahnstraße was declared as Waffenverbotszone (= Weapon free zone) on 5th of November 2018 after it as already been considered as a control area.
+This declaration gives the police the possibility to control people without any suspicion or reason because there is the power by “dangerous places” through the police law.
+This qualification is an intransperant and problematical process.

 Racial profiling and institutional racism